ysar/cdf-rs/README.md

 This is a new project and so will likely go through some revisions.
 Some parts of the CDF specification are not currently implemented.

+I wrote this mainly over winter break and have been busy with my day job since then.
+As it is, the code is usable and has a relatively good skeleton.
+Will make some improvements later and slowly as I find time.
 If you are interested in helping, please raise an issue on Github with whatever you'd like to work on.

 *Short-Term Goals*
-[ ] Improve the VXR and VVR decoding, either by providing a higher-level API to deal with the messy nestedness, or do away with nestedness while deserializing.
-[ ] A proper test for the VXR and VVR.
+[ ] Improve the VXR and VVR decoding, either by providing a higher-level API to deal with the messy nestedness, or do away with nestedness while deserializing.  (also, see issue #1) [ ] A proper test for the VXR and VVR.
 [ ] Handle TimeTt2000, Epoch, and Epoch16 data types appropriately.
 [ ] CDF versions after v3.8.1 support UTF-8 strings.